 Abstract

 Traditional medicine (TM) has been a cornerstone of healthcare in many cultures, particularly in Africa.
 There, it has played an integral role in managing diseases such as malaria.
 In Côte d'Ivoire, limited access to medical facilities has led indigenous communities to rely on herbal medicine to prevent and manage malaria.
 As part of the effort to discover new bioactive molecules from plants, a study was conducted on medicinal plants used to treat malaria in the Dikodougou district.
 The survey was based on questionnaires and interviews with fifteen traditional practitioners who had knowledge of antimalarial medicinal plants.
 A total of 24 species of medicinal plants were identified.
 The families with the most representatives were Fabaceae, Asteraceae, Rubiaceae, Meliaceae, and Phyllanthaceae.
 Cassia sieberiana DC (Fabaceae) was the most cited species, at 35.29%.
 Pericopsis laxiflora (Benth. ex Baker) Meeuwen (Fabaceae) followed with 23.53%, followed by Sarcocephalus latifolius Sin (Rubiaceae), Tamarindus indica L (Fabaceae), and Flueggea virosa (Roxb. ex Willd.)
 Royle (Phyllanthaceae).
 The parts most frequently used by Dikodougou traditional healers were leaves (51.11%), followed by roots (28.89%) and seeds (11.11%).
 Decoction (50%) and maceration (40%) are two of the most frequently used preparation methods by tradithérapeutes.
+Add.
+Summary conclusion of findings.

 Keywords : Medicinal plants; malaria; traditional healers; Dikodougou; Côte d'Ivoire.